nervosnetwork/rfcs/rfcs/0026-anyone-can-pay/0026-anyone-can-pay.md

 * If 3 is stored in CKByte minimum, it means the minimal amount that can be accepted by the cell is 1000 shannons
 * If 4 is stored in UDT base unit minimum, it means the minimal amount that can be accepted by the cell is 10000 UDT base units.

 Note the minimum fields are completely optional.
 If a minimum is not provided, we will treat the minimum value as 0, meaning no minimum is enforced on the transfer operation.
+It is worth mentioning that different minimums also lead to different lock scripts used by the cell.

 ## UDT Interpretation